popphylotools/mvMapper/README.md

 Pipeline
 --------
 This webapp is built to be modular and generalized.
-Because of this, it would be relitively easy to adapt it to visualize data from another analisis.
-The webapp itself actually consumes a csv called `webapp_input.csv` Which is only required to have `key`, `lat`, and `lng` columns as described below in the section partaining to `location.csv`.
+Because of this, it would be relitively easy to adapt it to visualize data from another analysis.
+The webapp itself actually consumes a csv called `webapp_input.csv` Which is only required to have `key`, `lat`, and `lon` columns as described below in the section partaining to `localities.csv`.
 Additional colomns are optional.
 The preperation pipeline consists of two scripts.
 The first is an R script that simply dumps the tables from `dapc.rds` to `.csv`'s.
 The second is a python script which: collects colomns of interest from these `.csv`'s, synthisises additional colomns from data in these `.csv`'s, and finally merges in the seperatly provided location information from `location.csv`.
 The flow of the pipeline is orchestrated by `entrypoint.sh`.

 Preparing data
 ---------------